-REPORTS TO: Director, Awards
+REPORTS TO: Vice President, Awards

 Awards administered by the Academy identify and encourage promising young scientists early in their careers, when they need it the most, and recognize eminent scientists for their impactful contributions to science, medicine, and technology, including human health.
 The Blavatnik Awards for Young Scientists recognize early-career researchers who have made groundbreaking advances in Life Sciences, Physical Sciences & Engineering, and Chemistry.
 The Innovators in Science Award celebrates transformative research conducted by promising early-career scientists and outstanding senior scientists across the globe in Neuroscience, Gastroenterology, Regenerative Medicine, and Oncology.
 A new program, the Leon Levy Scholars in Neuroscience, supports postdoctoral neuroscience researchers in New York City through an innovative fellowship and mentoring program.

 For more information about the Academy’s Award Programs please visit https://www.nyas.org/awards/all-awards/

 The Program Manager will engage in varied activities in support of the Academy’s award programs, including establishing and launching new award cycles, helping to raise award awareness among global audiences, assessing a broad range of nominations in your subject area, recruiting expert judges, explaining the honorees’ work to broad audiences through a variety of multimedia and social media platforms, designing scientific symposia to showcase honoree research, and maintaining a network of previous honorees that participate in annual symposia, awards ceremonies, and other events.